NomadBlacky/cdk-datadog-resources/API.md

-## class DatadogIntegration  <a id="nomadblacky-cdk-datadog-resources-datadogintegration"></a>
+## class DatadogIntegrationAWS  <a id="nomadblacky-cdk-datadog-resources-datadogintegrationaws"></a>

-Datadog Integration 1.0.0.
+Datadog Integration 1.1.0.

 ### Initializer